 - In the words of Justice P.N.
 Bhagwati of the Supreme Court :‘Public Interest Litigation’ is the strategic arm of the legal aid movement and aims at bringing justice within the reach of the poor vulnerable masses and helpless victims of injustice.

 - Public Interest Litigation is meant to bring justice to the doorstep of the weak, the unorganized and exploited sections of society who have no access to the courts because of the prohibitive cost of litigation.
+Read more about Right Against Exploitation on the given link.

-- PIL is a means by which justice can percolate down to the masses and be made more accessible and a available to the poor and the victims of injustice.
+- PIL is a means by which justice can percolate down to the masses and be made more accessible and available to the poor and the victims of injustice.

 - PIL is brought before the court not for the purpose of enforcing the right of one individual against another but it is intended to promote and vindicate public interest which demands that violation of constitutional or legal rights of a large number of people who are poor and ignorant, socially and economically in a disadvantageous position, should not go unnoticed or unredressed.